-Limit the amount of land designated for urban uses to those areas that can be reasonably predicted to be developed over the 20-year life of the General Plan.
+Action LU 2b: Limit the amount of land designated for urban uses to those areas that can be reasonably predicted to be developed over the 20-year life of the General Plan.
 Areas not projected for urban development within the life of the General Plan will be kept outside the Urban Growth Boundary.

-Consider a City-initiated ballot measure to update the UGB to 1) expand the UGB to include Village Park and other areas appropriate for inclusion within the City limits in the next 20 years, 2) add projects with at least half affordable, clustered housing where bicycle, pedestrian, and transit routes exist or will be provided in time to serve the project to the types of projects allowed for expansion of the UGB, 3) extend the sunset date of the UGB for an additional 20 years, and 4) clarify or update implementing language where appropriate.
+Action LU 2c: Consider a City-initiated ballot measure to update the UGB to 1) expand the UGB to include Village Park and other areas appropriate for inclusion within the City limits in the next 25 years, 2) allow amendment of the UGB to accommodate projects that provide at least 50% the proposed uses as affordable, clustered housing where bicycle, pedestrian, and transit routes exist or will be provided in time to serve the project, 3) extend the sunset date of the UGB for an additional 25 years, and 4) clarify or update implementing language where appropriate.

-Goal LU 3: Phase Future Growth so that City Resources are not Exceeded.
+Goal LU 3: Phase Future Growth so that City Resources are not Exceeded

-Manage growth and infrastructure capacity so that the quantity and capacity of City services and infrastructure will not drop below acceptable Levels of Service as a result of new development.
+Policy LU 3-1: Manage growth and infrastructure capacity so that the quantity and capacity of City services and infrastructure will not drop below acceptable Levels of Service as a result of new development.